-- A. Ballots will be mailed to Senior Members (Regular and Life) in good standing only. - B. Ballots will be mailed on or before November 1st. - C. In order for the ballot to count, it must be returned on or before a specific date. - D. Members will vote for seven (7) Hunter/Jumper and four (4) Western Professionals, three (3) Hunter/Jumper amateurs and two (2) Western amateurs; and two (2) show managers. - E. The Board of Directors will consist of the following:
+- A. Ballots will be mailed to Senior Members (Regular and Life) in good standing only. - B. Ballots will be mailed on or before November 1st. - C. In order for the ballot to count, it must be returned on or before a specific date. - D. Members will vote for eleven (11) Hunter/Jumper and five (5) Western Directors the board shall include 1 H/J Manager, 1 Western Manager, and 1 amateur from each discipline.

+E. The Board of Directors will consist of the following: